opencog/atomese-simd/Design-C.md

 be run.
 The current API is muddled: we need to be able to declare the
 following:
  * "Here's a vector in RAM; the kernel needs read access to it."
    (Who is responsible for uploading it?
-SVM impies that explicit upload is not needed!?)
+SVM implies that explicit upload is not needed!?)
  * "Here's a vector you already have, the kernel will update it."
    (Does not imply a download, or an upload; so perhaps it's already